RiderOfTheSky/IT-infrastructure-Ansible/lab6/backup-restore-plan.md

 #useful advice: make backup throw "copy"

 Backup restore plan:
+**All restore things should be done with user BACKUP or ROOT**
-1) MySQL database backup: enter the command below to restore database from backup.
-That should be done with user BACKUP mysql -u [user] -p [database_name] < [filename].sql
+1) MySQL database backup: enter the command below to restore database from backup. mysql -u [user] -p [database_name] < [filename].sql

 The location of the local backup is next: /backup/mysql/*[filename]*.sql